Events Hero Image

 PRO TIP:

 Pick up local tastes to bring home!
-Starting April 23, Cambridge Farmers Market is open 3-6pm every Thursday at Long Wharf in Cambridge, offering up local produce, meats, cheeses, and more.
+The Cambridge Farmers Market is open 3-6pm every Thursday at Long Wharf in Cambridge, offering up local produce, meats, cheeses, and more.

 Dorchester truly comes alive in the spring, offering an exciting mix of outdoor adventures, fresh flavors, and lively events.
 Whether you’re a first-time visitor or a longtime local, there’s no better time to embrace the season.
 So get outside, explore, and celebrate spring fever in Dorchester!